 Healthline only shows you brands and products that we stand behind.Our team thoroughly researches and evaluates the recommendations we make on our site.
 To establish that the product manufacturers addressed safety and efficacy standards, we:

 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Lavender may have various health benefits, including relieving anxiety and depression and supporting skin health.
 You can consume it, such as a tea or capsule, apply it topically, or use it for aromatherapy.

 People usually associate lavender with two specific traits: its fragrance and its color.
 But you may not know that the lavender flower and the oil derived from it have long histories in herbal medicine.

-Its name derives from the Latin root lavare, which literally means, "to wash.”
+The word lavender comes from the Latin root “lavare,” which literally means “to wash.”
 The earliest recorded use of lavender dates back to ancient Egypt.
 There, lavender oil played a role in the mummification process.

-During later historical periods, lavender became a bath additive in several regions, including Persia, ancient Greece, and Rome.
-These ancient cultures believed that lavender helped purify the body and mind.
+During later times, lavender became a bath additive in several regions, including ancient Persia, Greece, and Rome.
+These cultures believed that lavender helped purify the body and mind.